 Free Travel by Leveraging Credit Card Points

 As nature and wildlife photography often requires travel to new places, I decided to start a new section on my blog to help my fellow photographers with their travels.
 I will be posting new tips every so often, so if you are interested make sure to come back.
-The frequency of these posts depends on the interest.
-If you would like to see them more frequently, please leave a comment with a question what would you like to learn.
+The frequency of these posts depends on the general interest.
+Comments, questions and support are greatly appreciated!

 Disclosure: This post contains affiliate links on which I will earn small commission that helps me with keeping this website running and creating more free content that helps you all!